-Witold Balaban is the Global Co-Chair of Latham & Watkins' Capital Markets Practice and the firm's Financial Institutions Industry Group.
+Witold Balaban is the Global Co-Chair of Latham & Watkins’ Financial Institutions Industry Group and the former Global Co-Chair of the firm’s Capital Markets Practice.
 He is recognized by leading global financial institution clients for his knowledge of the equity markets and the various financial products developed over the last couple of decades to enable corporate clients to restructure their balance sheets and to finance, monetize, and/or hedge large concentrated equity positions.
 Mr. Balaban’s market knowledge and his technical product experience makes him the go-to person for structuring complex and first-of-its-kind equity-linked transactions spanning a number of jurisdictions.

 Mr. Balaban advises clients on financing strategies relating to concentrated equity positions and on balance sheet restructuring transactions, including:

 - Convertible and exchangeable bond offerings (both optional and mandatory, including trust-issued mandatory exchangeables) and related call spread overlays

 - Convertible bond exchanges and related call spread unwinds

 - Structured margin loans

 - Various other equity-based financing, hedging, and monetization transactions, such as funded collars, variable prepaid forwards, covered calls, and combinations of the foregoing